Contacting Public Rights of Way

 Three Definitive Map Officers and three Public Path Orders Officers deal with Definitive Map enquiries, Definitive Map Modification Orders, Public Path Orders and temporary closures.

 Definitive Maps and Statements of Cheshire East's Public Rights of Way are available for public inspection at the team's office during normal office hours.
-If you wish to see the Map, please phone beforehand to ensure that a member of staff can be on hand to assist with any enquiries you may have.
-Copies of Public Path Orders and Definitive Map Modification Orders - both current and past - can also be inspected here.
+If you wish to see the Map, please contact the team beforehand.
+Copies of Public Path Orders and Definitive Map Modification Orders - both current and past - can also be made available.

 Network management and enforcement team